embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 ### Webauthn Authenticator Conditional enrollment

 In the latest version of the workshop, we added the feature of allowing the user to decide when they want to register the WebAuthn authenticator with the custom SPI (WebAuthn Authenticator Conditional Enrollment), either during the sign-up or sign-in process.

+If the user doesn't have any passkey registered, it will be a common scenario when transitioning from a password-based to a passwordless experience.
+The sign-in process will ask the user if they want to upgrade to a passkey.

 Therefore, you will follow the step below:

 <img src="docs/webauthn-registration-conditional.png" width="60%" height="60%">